 Overall folks I would say that the Robinair 22791 is a definite buy… as long as you can afford it.
 The Infrared sensor with it’s promised long life of ten years may have sold most of you right away.
 Just think no more having to replace your sensors on your other detectors.
 No need to worry for ten years, or at least according to Robinair.
 Who knows if they’ll honor that on a warranty claim.

 If you are interested in purchasing this product then I would recommend visiting our partner Amazon.com.
-Also, if you are one of those guys who has the bad luck on working with units with hard to reach leaks then I would recommend purchasing the nine inch probe extension add on that can be found by clicking here.
+Also, if you are one of those guys who has the bad luck on working with units with hard to reach leaks then I would recommend purchasing the nine inch probe extension add on as well.